 You don’t have to pay back scholarships unless you fall under the below-mentioned situations

-Dropping or changing colleges
+1. Dropping Out or changing colleges

 Students are required to pay back the scholarships when the student drops out of college, they are required to pay back the unused portion of their scholarship depending on the refund policies.